 - Fees for swim lessons, Girl Scouts or other recreational programs are not eligible.
 Medical or hospital care expenses, clothing costs and transportation costs are all ineligible.
 If you are claiming fees paid to an educational institution, such as a boarding school or sports program, the cost of tuition is not deductible, but the lodging portion is.

 - Child care provided by the child’s father or mother, your spouse or common-law partner also is not eligible.

-- According to the CRA either you, your spouse or common-law partner can claim child care expenses.
+- As per the CRA, either you, your spouse or common-law partner can claim child care expenses.

 - With couples, the person with the lower income claims the expenses, unless one of the situations on Form T778 part C or D applies; which you can get from the CRA, for example, if the lower-income person is not capable of caring for the children for medical reasons, or because they are a full-time student.